Browser Plugins

 Data not available where it's needed.
 Manual transfer of information between the system and the browser.
 Errors caused by users having to remember a procedure instead of being guided through it.
 And from a business perspective - the lack of a tool that delivers value to potential clients and simultaneously builds a relationship with the brand.

-A browser extension is a lightweight application running in the context of the browser — Chrome, Edge, or Firefox — that extends its functionality with access to data, automation of repetitive tasks, and integration with company systems.
-Hexacode builds custom plugins both as internal tools for teams and as public products that generate leads.
+A browser extension is a lightweight application running in the context of the browser - Chrome, Edge, or Firefox - that extends its functionality with access to data, automation of repetitive tasks, and integration with company systems.
+Hexacode builds custom plugins both as internal tools for teams and as public products that can build interest in a brand or product.

 When does a browser plugin solve your team’s problem?